Knockout-Contrib/KoGrid/README.md

 ##Disclaimer##
-This is a fork off the main project created by Eric M. Barnard

-KoGrid is ALPHA currently.
+KoGrid is in 1.1 release currently.
 We are going to be adding more features here in the very near future...

 ***
 _The sizzle_: